Community Safety Ideas to Enhance Your Community

-A sense of security is not a luxury; it is a necessity.
+A sense of security is not a luxury; it is a necessity, one of our basic needs.
 This, of course, is the thesis behind the various locks we use around our property.
 However, locks should not be your community’s only line of defense.

 The following security features are highly effective (and recommended) in protecting your community and easy to implement: